By Neeru Bahl

-In Hindu tradition Chakras are the energy centers present throughout the body and in the Astral spine.
+As per the Hindu Vedic tradition, Chakras are the energy centers present throughout the body and in the subtle spine.
 They are invisible to the human eye.
 The Buddhist tradition also emphasizes on their concept.
-Exact meaning of the Sanskrit word Chakra is wheel or disk.
+The exact meaning of the Sanskrit word Chakra is a wheel or disk.

 They are very vital to our health and life both as ‘Life Force’ or ‘Prana’ in Sanskrit, enters and flows through them.
 They distribute ‘Prana’ or life force to the physical body.

 From here the life force travels to the spinal nerve plexus and then enters our blood circulation and various organs.

 This cosmic energy or life force enters the body from the medulla oblongata to the brain.